-Squid ink turns pasta into a black ocean-flavored delicacy.
-Don't let the color turn you down, it has an incredible flavor!
+Squid ink pasta is a black, ocean-flavored delicacy.
+Don't let the color of black pasta turn you down, it has an incredible flavor!
 The best sauce is, of course, the same fresh squids and delicious garlicky cherry tomatoes.

 Jump to: